wengandrew/battery-talent-census/README.md

    about skill gaps, diversity, compensation, etc. We should really focus on asking smart "why" questions based on our results this year and use them as a precursor for the next effort.

+10. “When you first started in the battery industry, what could have improved your job performance on day one?”
+This question shoudl have been "what do you think are essential for your job success?"
+Stronger wording leads to less ambiguous interpretation of results.